How is Malware Analyzed and Detected?

 High threat level.

-For more information on threat levels, see the Juniper Sky ATP Web UI online help.
+For more information on threat levels, see the Juniper ATP Cloud Web UI online help.

-Juniper Sky ATP has three service levels: Free, Basic (feed only), and Premium.
+Juniper ATP Cloud has three service levels: Free, Basic (feed only), and Premium.
 No license is required for the free version, but you must obtain a license for Basic and Premium levels.

-To understand more about Juniper Sky ATP licenses, see Licenses for Juniper Sky Advanced Threat Prevention (ATP).
+To understand more about Juniper ATP Cloud licenses, see Licenses for Juniper Advanced Threat Prevention (ATP) Cloud.
 Please refer to the Licensing Guide for general information about License Management.
 Please refer to the product Data Sheets for further details, or contact your Juniper Account Team or Juniper Partner.